BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_1_Spending_a_Multisig_with_a_PSBT.md

 ### Finalize the PSBT

 The PSBT is just a transitory format, used for collaboratively creating and signing everything.
-Once it's signed and complete, you need to transalate it to a normal raw transaction, which is done with `finalizepsbt`
+Once the PSBT is signed and complete, you need to translate it to a normal raw transaction, which is done with `finalizepsbt`.

 ```
 extractor$ psbt_hex=$(bitcoin-cli finalizepsbt $psbt_complete | jq -r '.hex')
 ```